 - azadirachtin (neem extract)-Some formulations are OMRI-listed for organic use.

 - Bacillus thuringiensis var. kurstaki-Some formulations are OMRI-listed for organic use.

 - carbaryl-Highly toxic to bees.

 - esfenvalerate-Highly toxic to bees.

 - gamma-cyhalothrin-Highly toxic to bees.

-- insecticidal soap-Not recommended for use on yellow-skin nectarine varieties.
+- insecticidal soap-Peach only.
 Some formulations are OMRI-listed for organic use.

 - kaolin clay-Repels some insect pests when applied as a spray to leaves, stems, and fruit.
 OMRI-listed for organic use.

 - pyrethrins-Some formulations are OMRI-listed for organic use.
 Highly toxic to bees.